1emeric/possession-game-jam/README.md

-# possession-game-jam
+# Deliverance
-Google Developer Groups game jam, stuff.
+Game jam held by our university's Google Developer Groups on Campus team.